florin-saftoiu/wolf3d/README.md

 Using VSCode for **editing** the source code
 ----------------------------------------
 * Put DOSBox on your `PATH`
-* For building the project, create a task in your `tasks.json` that looks like this :
+* Create the following tasks in your `tasks.json` that looks like this :
 ```
 {
-    ...
+    "label": "build wolf3d",
     "type": "shell",
     "command": "dosbox",
     "args": [
+        "-noconsole",
         "-c",
         "'MOUNT C ${workspaceFolder}\\..\\..'",
         "-c",